Bystander Intervention Training

 It doesn’t have to be that way.

-At this moment in history, we are witnessing a spike in public harassment, bias incidents, and hate violence.
-As bystanders, we need to be especially vigilant and aware of what harassment, bias incidents, and hate violence look like in order to be able to stand up and intervene at a time when people need it most.
+At this moment in history, we are witnessing a spike in disrespect, harassment, and hate violence.
+As bystanders, we need to be especially vigilant and aware of what disrespect, harassment, and hate violence look like in order to be able to stand up and intervene at a time when people need it most.

 You can make a choice to actively and visibly take a stand against harassment.
 The Five D’s are different methods you can use to support someone who’s being harassed, emphasize that harassment is not okay, and demonstrate to people in your life that they too have the power to make our communities and workplaces safer.